 This lesson will address the many nouns in English.
 You will learn the proper verb form to use with them.
 You will learn how to make the verb agree with the subject of a sentence whether singular, third person or plural.
 Finally you will go over all you’ve covered and how it contributes to an appreciation for languages in general and English in particular.

-Dr. Sabri Bebawi has been a college teacher for almost 20 years, educating students at many colleges and universities.
+Dr. Sabri Bebawi has been a college instructor for 20 years.
 His educational background includes law, journalism, and English education, with a Ph.D. in education and instructional technology.
 Dr. Bebawi has worked as a journalist in Europe and in the United States, writing on a wide range of topics.

 This course is designed for intermediate to advanced level ESL students.
 A basic understanding of English grammar is required.